Science Rendezvous is an annual festival that takes science out of the lab and onto the street!

 By opening the doors of over $5-billion in science infrastructure to allow unprecedented public access to state-of-the-art laboratories and research facilities, Science Rendezvous offers a behind the scenes look into the career of a scientist and encourages more youth to consider science and engineering-related careers and study paths.

 The importance of science to our collective future, both in terms of job creation and proper conservation of resources, should be a well-recognized concept.
 However, the scientific literacy rate within the general public has fallen and there is a prevailing apathy towards the sciences among youth.
-As a result, there has been a continuing decline of enrollment in the physical sciences and erosion of funding for basic science in Canada.
+As a result, there has been a continuing decline of enrolment in the physical sciences and erosion of funding for basic science in Canada.
 Yet, research and development are vital to innovation, growth in science and technology-based industries, and good economic health.

 A science-focused day, such as that offered by Science Rendezvous, makes science fun and contributes to enhancing public awareness and appreciation of what science can do.